Bicycle highway: Flemish Region

 Map of Flemish cycle highways, some protruding to Brussels and Wallonia.

 Within Flanders, a network of bike freeways, consisting of around 120 routes, is being rolled out, connecting all Flemish cities.
 All routes are indicated with a number starting with an Fietsnelweg, going from F1 to F791.

 The whole network will consist of 2700 km bike freeways, connecting all Flemish cities.
 As of 2018, around 1500 km was completed.
 Most Flemish cities are therefore already connected by bike freeways or a temporary alternative.
 It's therefore possible to travel around the whole Flemish region by bike from city to city with a nearly absence (or at least minimum) of single-level intersections with motorized traffic ("without a single stop").
 Ghent is for example connected by bike freeways to almost all neighbouring Flemish cities (Bruges, Deinze, Kortrijk, Roeselare, Oudenaarde, Antwerp,...).

 As of 2022, 38 projects for constructions of parts of these cycle highways were under construction.
 50 projects were in preparation.
 8000 cyclists per hour were counted at some places.

 Many bike freeways are purpose-built, with dedicated bicycle bridges and intersections or at least (two-way) bicycle paths.
 Many purpose-built bike freeways follow the route of the railway system.
 However, many existing towpaths along rivers and canals have also been integrated within this network of bike freeways as they often responded to the minimum requirements with only minor adaptations.

 Wallonia

 Since the end of the 1980s, Wallonia has been developing an extended network of over 1440 km of separated and long-distance pathways connecting all major cities and secondary municipalities through its RAVeL network.
 Therefore, the region is not implementing additional bike freeways, even though the RAVeL network is generally also open to pedestrians and sometimes horse riders, and the speed is limited to 30 km/h.

 Netherlands

+A bicycle highway in the Netherlands.
+Cyclists on the F35 doorfietsroute in Enschede.

-The first Dutch route opened in 2004 between Breda and Etten-Leur; many others have been added since then.
-In 2017 several bicycle superhighways were opened in the Arnhem-Nijmegen region, with the RijnWaalpad as the best example of this new type of cycling infrastructure.
+The first Dutch route opened in 2004 between Breda and Etten-Leur, with many others having been added since then.
+In 2017, several doorfietsroutes (the official Dutch term for their bicycle highways, literally translating to "continuous cycle route") were opened in Arnhem–Nijmegen, notably the RijnWaalpad.